Dexstur/task-manager-orange-group/README.md

 CRUD Documentatation

-All placeholders are shown with angular brackets(eg: <placeholder>)
+All placeholders are shown with angular brackets(eg: {placeholder})